 3. Require Replacement Every 5–15 years

 While this is a permanent commitment, it isn’t a permanent treatment.
-Veneers last anywhere from 5-15 years, depending on the material you choose.
+Veneers last anywhere from 5 to 15 years, depending on the material you choose.
 So they’re not a one-time expense.
 You’ll need to pay full price to replace them whenever they wear out.

 4. Risk of Breaks, Damage, and Stains